OpenActTexts/OpenActTexts.github.io/README.md

 # Overheads for Loss Data Analytics

 This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
-Overheads in .pdf format and source code is available at our [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).
+Overheads in .pdf format and source code is available at a development [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).

 # Life Contingencies / Actuarial Mathematics

 We are also starting to organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
-See our [GitHub Site](https://github.com/ewfrees/LifeCon).
+See the development  [GitHub Site](https://github.com/ewfrees/LifeCon).

 ## Your Help
 As described in our [License](https://github.com/OpenActTexts/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
 Especially at this early stage of the project, if you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.